Gazelle-Sung/Matching-pre-trained-offset-and-preprocessed-offset/README.md

 # Parameters:
 > - pipeline(str, defaults to "spacy"): Preprocessing methods such as Stanza or Spacy.
 > - emb(str, defaults to "bert"): Pre-trained word embedding such as BERT, ELMo or Glove.
+> - output_type(str, defaults to "frozen"): This only affects the result of BERT embeddings so it gives the input format of the BERT model with input_ids, attention_mask, token_type_ids when the output_type is set to "unfrozen" while it gives frozen word embeddings when the output_type is set to default which is "frozen".
+>
 # References:
 - Stanza: Qi, P., Zhang, Y., Zhang, Y., Bolton, J., & Manning, C. D. (2020).
 Stanza: A Python natural language processing toolkit for many human languages. arXiv preprint arXiv:2003.07082.
 - Spacy: Matthew Honnibal and Ines Montani.
 2017. spaCy 2: Natural language understanding with Bloom embeddings, convolutional neural networks and incremental parsing.
 To appear (2017).